-The UBC Student Recovery Community (SRC) is a safe, welcoming, and inclusive space for students who are in recovery or curious to explore their relationship with alcohol, drugs, and/or addictive behaviours, including disordered eating, gaming, gambling, and more.
+The UBC Student Recovery Community (SRC) is a safe, welcoming, and inclusive space for students who are in recovery or curious to explore their relationship with alcohol, drugs, and/or addictive behaviours, including disordered eating, gaming, gambling, pornography, and more.

 The SRC’s peer support, evidence-based model is designed to empower students with lived experience to support one another on their chosen recovery pathway.
 The community supports all pathways of recovery—from harm reduction to abstinence, and everything in between.

 About the founder

 Sara Fudjack (she/her) is a registered clinical social worker with over 15 years’ experience working alongside folks navigating addiction, mental illness, and recovery.
-She is a queer white settler of mixed European heritage, and the founder and Program Manager of Canada’s first Student Recovery Community here at UBC.
+She is a queer white settler of mixed European heritage, and the founder of Canada’s first Student Recovery Community here at UBC.